king-11/blog/content/posts/squash-merge-conflicts/index.md

 It makes use of the [using additional parameters](#using-additional-parameters) strategy as described in this [issue](https://github.com/git-town/git-town/issues/4189).

 Git town seems pretty cool TBH and can reduce a lot of time for me in doing these things myself.
 I might just give it a try 😉, also because the creator [Kevin Goslar](https://github.com/kevgo) seems like a pretty cool guy ~~do stalk him~~.

+>[!warning]
+>I tried making use of git town for sometime and while the tool handles commands that am planning to perform, it does a lot of additional work to be safe like fetching from remote and rebasing everything again which takes time that I find hard to bear.

 ## Conclusion
 Thanks for reading through, I hope this helps you in the organisation that you are working in to *save some time* and use it for coding using whatever new shiny LLM is in the market right now.